fmezou/lappupdate/index.rst

 scripts to download and deploy application on a small network of computers or standalone computers running under Microsoft Windows.

-It built around two main parts: the first one, named **appdeploy**, deploys application from a removable media or a shared folder; the second one, named **appdownload**, tracks and downloads application installers or its updates.
+It built around two main parts: the first one, named **lappdeploy**, deploys application from a removable media or a shared folder; the second one, named **appdownload**, tracks and downloads application installers or its updates.